dazuma/erl2ex/README.md

 ### Known issues

-*   Need to analyze macro substitutions to determine whether variables matched in their arguments should be exported.
-A failure example is in https://github.com/talentdeficit/jsx/blob/develop/src/jsx.erl (function `end_stream_test_/0`) in which the references to F should not be exported because each call to `_assertEqual/2` wraps it in a fun.
 *   Defining a macro that attempts to assign to a substitution results in an exception. e.g. `-define(A(X), X = 1).` should be legal.
 This may also run into problems because Elixir's macros are hygenic.
 *   Returning a remote function reference from a macro is not supported: e.g. `-define(A, m:f).` generates illegal Elixir syntax.
 *   Function macros cannot return function names; Erlang's parser rejects the syntax `?A()()`.
 In Erlang, the preprocessor fixes this, but we're not running the Erlang preprocessor directly.